Live Stream 1: Review of the content so far

 No, you will just watch the live stream like any other video.

-Is a Google or YouTube account required to view the Live Stream?
+Is a Zoom account required to view the Live Stream?

 Not sure what time the Live Stream will happen in your area?
 This time zone converter can tell you what time the event is in your time zone.
 Time Zone Converter.